mlpack/mlpack/doc/embedded/movement_recognition.md

 ## On-device movement recognition with an IMU

-In this tutorial we build a complete, end-to-end **human-movement / activity recognition** pipeline that runs *entirely on a tiny RISC-V Linux board*.
+In this tutorial we build a complete, end-to-end human-movement / activity recognition pipeline that runs entirely on a tiny RISC-V Linux board.
 The pipeline consists of data collection, training, and inference all happen on the target device.
 The main target of this tutorial is to provide an end to end example of using mlpack on real resource-constrained embedded hardware.